 Everything you need to know about Star Wars: Galaxy’s Edge Disneyland.
 Opening dates, Star Wars map, the rides, discount tickets, food, entertainment and more.
 This is the Jedi Master guide to Star Wars: Galaxy’s Edge at Disneyland Resort.

-Star Wars: Galaxy’s Edge Disneyland Opening
+Star Wars: Galaxy’s Edge Disneyland Opening May 31

 How do I get tickets to Star Wars: Galaxy’s Edge at Disneyland?
 Check out the latest deals here, now booking through 2019.
 We partner with Get Away Today to bring you lower ticket prices than Disneyland itself. .